developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ## Remote Scanner Management

-This Managed Configuration group allows an Administrator using an EMM to manage a *Remote Scanner* that is connected to a Zebra Android device.
+This Managed Configuration group allows an Administrator using an EMM to manage a *Remote Scanner* connected to a Zebra Android device.

 ### Action
-Used to perform an Action to control a *Remote Scanner* that is connected to a Zebra Android device.
+Used to perform an Action to control a *Remote Scanner* connected to a Zebra Android device.

 * ***Apply Configuration Package(RS6000 only)***- a configuration file is used to apply new configuration to a *Remote Scanner*.
 The additional Managed Configuration **Remote Scanner Management - Action Config Serial Number** MUST be specified to provide the *Serial Number* that identifies the *Remote Scanner* to be configured.
 The additional Managed Configuration **Remote Scanner Management - Action Config File** MUST also be specified to provide the path and file name of the configuration file to be applied.